ecrc/ExaGeoStatCPP/README.md

 ## Common Installation Errors and Solutions

 ### 1. Missing CMake
-The installation requires **CMake**.
+The installation requires **CMake** version 3.2 or higher.
 Ensure it is installed on your system before proceeding with the installation of **ExaGeoStatCPP**.

 To install CMake, use:
 ```sh